Monday, 16 May 2022

 Twenty mins later, after he had gone a nurse came up and said there was a room for me on the ward.
 She omitted to say it was a shared room.

 Then horror of horrors, I was put in a 4-bed room with my bed being the one everyone had to pass to get to anywhere in the ward.
-The noisiest environment I had experienced in days.
+It was the noisiest environment I had experienced in days.
 I was overwhelmed and so tired.
 People kept asking me questions.

 Tea arrived.
 Then something changed.
 Someone with a perfume passed me by.
 I choked and started to cough.
 I coughed for 2 and a half hours before the night sister was finally called.

-My husband arrived back in.
-He had words with the night sister.
-I was eventually moved to a quiet 2-bed room where I coughed for a long time and finally settled.
+My husband arrived in and he had words with the night sister.
+I was eventually moved to a quiet 2-bed room where I coughed for a long time until I finally settled.
 I slept a little and felt really scared now of what was to happen next.

 The Consultant arrived in the next morning wanting to know what all the drama was about.

 I woke that morning unable to get out of bed, my hands and arms were shaking, and I was entirely wrecked.
-I told him he was a good respiratory doctor, but he knew nothing about ME.
-I wanted another doctor to take over my ME care.
+I told him he was a good respiratory doctor, but he knew nothing about ME or Severe ME.
+I wanted another doctor to take over my Severe ME care.
 He was taken aback.

 Dr M came to see me that afternoon and started treating the spasms etc. It was some relief to have him there.
 However, the other guy was still in charge of my chest.

-On Sunday morning I said to him that it was a pity he hadn't honoured my knowledge of my body (25 years living with ME) and scientific fact and that this last week of spasming and unnecessary suffering could have been avoided..
+On Sunday morning I said to him that it was a pity he hadn't honoured my knowledge of my body (25 years living with ME & many with Severe ME) and scientific fact and that this last week of spasming and unnecessary suffering could have been avoided.

-When he left I called my nurse and officially signed all of my care to Dr M. Got to stop now as I'm exhausted and am meant to be resting.
+When he left I called my nurse and officially signed all of my care to Dr M. I have got to stop now as I'm exhausted and am meant to be resting.

 ..........